vivekpatel99/brain-tumor-detection-transfer-learning/readme.md

 *   **Multi-Task Learning:** The model simultaneously performs classification and regression (bounding box prediction) in a single forward pass.
 *   **Data Augmentation:** Implemented various data augmentation techniques (brightness, contrast, saturation, hue) to enhance model robustness and generalization.
 *   **MLflow Integration:** Tracked experiments, logged metrics, and managed model artifacts using MLflow.
-*   **TensorBoard Integration:** Used TensorBoard for visualizing training progress, model architecture, and performance metrics.
 *   **Modular Design:** The code is organized into logical modules (data handling, models, losses, etc.) for better maintainability and readability.
 *   **Clear Notebooks:** Provided Jupyter Notebooks for EDA, model building, and training.